pippinbarr/v-r-4-99/process/process-journal.md

 Ooooo the [Cyber Room](https://assetstore.unity.com/packages/3d/environments/sci-fi/cyberpunk-cyber-room-169139) could be very worthwhile.

 Oh wow, so I'm officially excited about this one my friends.
 The curation needs some more thought but this is *absolutely* going to work and be kind of spectacular I think.

+---

+# Selection; exhibition strategy; other thoughts (06-05-2021 15:29)

+With the idea of making this a project about assets that cost $4.99 more or less settled (I even renamed the repository and the project itself), I can turn my mind toward the key curatorial questions

+* What is the selection process?
+* What is the space and exhibition strategy for presentation?

+## Selection

+There are a few strategies for selection, as already approached above to some extent, here is just a list of what I can think of for now

+* *Everything* that costs $4.99 (prohibitively expensive at roughly $30,000)
+* An *alphabet* of 26 elements (or including numbers 36 elements) ($129.74 or $179.64)
+* *n* of the highest rated, lowest rated, somehow rated (or based on popularity)
+* One item per page of search results, yielding *n*=252 ($1,257.48, a bit much)
+* *n* items purely based on selection by me because I want them
+* *n* items premised on different categories of object to show diversity (e.g. only one gun, one environment, one character model)
+* *n* items chosen at random (via random number generator I suppose)

+Currently I'm leaning toward my own opinion because I just think that would be more fun?
+In that case I think the method would have to be to literally go through all 6000+ items, write notes about the interesting ones as I go (probably more notes early as I think about categories of things and their relationship to exhibition strategy), and then select based on that?

+I'm thinking something like n=20 to n=40 so that it's up to a couple hundred bucks to make.

+## Exhibition strategy

+There are a lot of different ways to present these items to the user, as many ways as there are to build worlds in Unity I suppose, so I need some kind of strategy that is a) doable by me, a not-very-good Unity user and b) plays into the theme of the exhibition suitably, highlighting the idea and making it accessible.

+Current thinking about options for location/place here...

+* Something *like v r 2 and v r 3* with the artillery sheds and the assets inside them.
+I suspect this won't work well because of potential issues of scale with some of the elements.
+While I could scale everything down and put them on plinths, I don't think that's the correct way forward for this one.
+* Something that's *still like a gallery* but a more developed space with rooms and wings and so on to accommodate some potentially very large elements that might be needed.
+I like this idea in the context of something like the Cyber Room above because it could be presented as an installation work, a room with a didact outside that you go into and explore/experience.
+This has the advantage of situating the assets firmly as *art* again which I think is a helpful/good context to put them in for a viewer.
+It's possible I can buy a gallery for $4.99?
+Could I be so lucky?
+(There is a [Showroom Environment](https://assetstore.unity.com/packages/3d/environments/showroom-environment-73740), but it feels like the space could be a bit limited?
+Fun one to include in the final project regardless)
+* Something like one of those *art parks* like [Storm King Art Center](https://stormking.org/).
+Create a terrain with trees and water and shit.
+I quite like this one because there's a chance to evoke the larger ideas of installation art, land art, etc. It scares me because it's not a strength of mine.
+There are some possibilities in there though like this [Sahara Desert Landscape](https://assetstore.unity.com/packages/3d/environments/landscapes/sahara-desert-landscape-72780#description) which appears to be a terrain with high map stuff etc. A desert is a potentially intriguing place, references Marfa, references Ozymandias, etc. A desert that costs $4.99 is funny.
+How do you label it?
+Anyway, art park with a bought asset seems not impossible right now, and quite fun.
+* Something more like *"just a world"* that happens to have all this stuff in it, but it's unclear how distinct that would be from an art park given all the stuff needs labelling.

+And what about labelling?

+* Something like *v r 2 and v r 3* with standard Didacts attached to or near objects/spaces.
+This is the most obvious and presumably the strongest choice?
+It would tie it to the previous games importantly and reinforce the art message going on.
+If there are *moving* elements, though, then how would that work?
+Let them animate but in place?
+Have a hovering HUD kind of thing over elements to learn about them?
+* Something more AR style with text floating above/around each object - feels like this gets more surreal and less austere and focused on the objects though... art park is my current winner right this moment, though it has a number of challenges associated with it (like how to build structures for the internal environments?)

+## Other thoughts

+* I should make it buyable on itch.io with a suggested price of $4.99 obviously
+* There's a tricky money issue in terms of it being kind of alarming to spend real money as I go - I felt it a bit with v r 3, but this is even more intense than that because everything will cost money and may or may not work out
+* I'm almost certainly going to end up buying things that don't work out just to find out how they feel - I guess I can get refunds on some things that simply don't work for my purposes?
+But I'd need to be ready for some "no refunds" situations and some money lost (probably that's fine though).

+Overall I think we're getting there.
+I think there's a ton of really generative work to be done just going through the assets and dreaming/thinking/designing through them.
+And then could it be that the assembly "just works"?
+No of course not, but we can wish.